General (scope, time limits)

 There are two different types of border procedures in Greece.
 The first will be cited here as the “normal border procedure” and the second as the “fast-track border procedure”.
 In the second case, many of the rights of asylum seekers are severely restricted, as it will be explained in the section on Fast-Track Border Procedure.
 Article 95 Asylum Code establishes the border procedure, limiting its applicability to admissibility or to the substance of claims processed under an accelerated procedure.[1]

-According to Article 70 of the Asylum Code, the Asylum Service, in cooperation with the authorities operating in detention facilities and at Greek border entry points and/or civil society organisations, shall ensure the provision of information on the possibility to submit an application for international protection.
+According to Article 70 Asylum Code, the Asylum Service, in cooperation with the authorities operating in detention facilities and at Greek border entry points and/or civil society organisations, shall ensure the provision of information on the possibility to submit an application for international protection.
 Interpretation services shall also be provided to the extent that this is necessary for the facilitation of access to the asylum procedure.
-Organisations and persons providing advice and counselling, shall have effective access, unless there are reasons related to national security, or public order or reasons that are determined by the administrative management of the crossing point concerned and impose the limitation of such access.
+Organisations and persons providing advice and counselling, shall have effective access, unless there are reasons related to national security, or public order or reasons that are determined by the administrative management of the border crossing point concerned and impose the limitation of such access.
 Such limitations must not result in access being rendered impossible.

 In practice, the above-mentioned procedure is only applied in airport transit zones.
 In particular to people arriving at Athens International Airport – usually through a transit flight – who do not have a valid entry authorization and apply for asylum at the airport.

-With a Police Circular of 18 June 2016 communicated to all police authorities, instructions were provided inter alia as to the procedure to be followed when a third-country national remaining in a detention centre or a RIC wishes to apply for international protection, which includes persons subject to border procedure.[5]
+With a Police Circular of 18 June 2016 communicated to all police authorities, instructions were provided inter alia as to the procedure to be followed when a third-country national remaining in a detention centre or a RIC wishes to apply for international protection, which includes persons subject to the border procedure.[5]

 Personal interview

 Where the application has been lodged at the Athens International Airport transit zone, the asylum seekers are transferred in most cases to the AAU of Amygdaleza for the full registration of their asylum application and for the interview.
-Consequently, GCR is not aware of any interview through video conferencing in the transit zones to date.
+Consequently, GCR is not aware of any interview through videoconferencing in the transit zones to date.

 Appeal